 - Effectiveness in raising their own funding through federal/state government grants, foundation grants, special events or earned revenues.

-- The Organizational Arts Grant Committee will review all applications and make award recommendations.
+- The Organizational Arts Grant Committee will review all applications and make award recommendations in July.

 - Arts Council and YCF request funds from the Monongalia County Commission and the City of Morgantown based on the grant requests received.